-2. That there are a total of ten (10) or fewer parking spaces on a lot, or within a separate parking area or areas on a lot, which spaces are provided solely for employees.
+2. There are a total of ten (10) or fewer parking spaces on a lot, or within a separate parking area or areas on a lot, which spaces are provided solely for employees.

-There are six (6) proposed tandem parking spaces to be provided solely for employees.
+There will be six (6) tandem parking spaces provided for the employees of the leasing office located on the ground floor and is a nonresidential use.

-SECTION 17.136.050 (B) - JUSTIFICATION FOR GRANTING NON-RESIDENTIAL DESIGN REVIEW
+SECTION 17.136.050 (A) - JUSTIFICATION FOR GRANTING RESIDENTIAL DESIGN REVIEW